sherry-ger/workshop/Labs/Lab1.md

 <img src="/Labs/images/infraUI1.png" width="500" >

-3. Click on View logs to go to the Logs UI or View metrics to go to the Metric UI
+3. Click on Logs to go to the Logs UI or other tabs to focus on different areas.

 ### More fun with loading data